-Yet loss and damage caused by an escape of water is one of the most common reasons for claims on home insurance and landlord insurance policies – an article we posted on the 12th of December 2017, revealed that it is the second most common reason for all household claims and that its incidence has shot up by 24% in recent years.
+Yet loss and damage caused by an escape of water is one of the most common reasons for claims on home insurance and landlord insurance policies – it was reported that it is the second most common reason for all household claims and that its incidence has shot up by 24% in recent years.

 Minimising the risks

 So, what steps might you take to minimise the risk of an escape of water claim in your flat?

 - if there is one single piece of vital information you need to know, it is the location of your stop-cock – which cuts off the water supply to the whole of your flat – insists the Water Safe organisation of locally approved plumbers;